 The chances are that you aren’t saving too much for retirement.
 When you consider the research suggesting that 90% of defined contribution savers are saving too little for their retirement, it’s far more likely that you need to increase your investment contributions.

-Saying that there are ways to check in on whether you are saving too much.
+Saying that there are ways to check whether you are saving too much.
 Start off by comparing your estimated pension income with your estimated cost of living in retirement.
 You can use our ‘How much do I need in retirement’ calculator as a starting point.

 Once you have this figure, use our ‘retirement savings calculator’ to see whether or not you are saving too much.